ESMOD TOKYO International Short Courses

 Jul 20 – 24, 2026

 Participants work in a focused setting, engaging directly with how color develops, how patterns carry meaning, and how variation and irregularity are integrated into Japanese aesthetics.
-Equal attention is given to practice and reflection, allowing an understanding to emerge through doing.
+Equal attention is given to practice and reflection, allowing understanding to emerge through doing.

 The practice encourages a different relationship to material, where observation, patience, and process guide decision-making, and where textiles are understood as evolving rather than controlled outcomes.